coddra/cuilt/README.md

 # Cuilt

-Cuilt is not at all a build system for C.
+Cuilt is a corss-platform build system for C that does not need installation.
+To see in-production usage, check out [collaps](https://github.com/coddra/collaps).

 Inspired by but not based on Tsoding's [nobuild](https://github.com/tsoding/nobuild).